 What are the Problems that need to be avoided In PCB Assembly Process?

-pcb layout – A common problem faced at the manufacturing stage are the nuances in pcb layout.
+A common problem faced at the manufacturing stage is the nuances in PCB layout.
 While several designs may look good on paper, manufacturing them may be a different ball game.
 For example if the design has a large number of components positioned closely together, soldering them may be an issue.
 In case of a double-sided PCB, you need to make sure that the largest components are placed on one side.
 Essentially you need to make sure that the pcb layout is indeed viable at the manufacturing stage.
 If for example, holding down complicated parts requires them to be glued manually, it will add to your assembly time as also leave margins of error.

-Testing – A common problem associated with PCB Assembly, is that the testing is often done after the manufacturing.
+A common problem associated with PCB Assembly, is that the testing is often done after the manufacturing.
 What needs to be done, however, is to design the test points as you conceive the design.
-There are in fact a whole lot of tests that are undertaken to ensure that the PCB is functioning correctly.
-Some of the tests include:
+There are in fact a whole lot of PCB Functional testing ensure that the PCB is functioning correctly.

 - Micro-sectioning Analysis- Also referred to as Cross sectioning, this test helps to identify component defects as also a thermo mechanical failures.